MicrosoftDocs/dynamics-365-project-operations/articles/project-management/external-scheduling.md

 - **Resource Assignment Contours** – The creation of resource assignments won't automatically update the **mdyn\_PlannedWork** column.
 This column is used to store contours for resource assignment effort.
 If you show time-phased effort in the resource assignment grid or the resource reconciliation grid, you must define valid resource assignment contours.
 These contours must be correctly formatted so that they trigger the calculation of both cost contours and sales price contours.
 We recommend that you create a test project that is scheduled by Project for the Web, and then review the associated data to confirm the requirements and formatting.

 ### Resource management
+- **Creation of resource requirements from generic resource assignments** – Creation of resource requirements from generic team members with assignments cannot be done for externally scheduled projects.
+Create generic project team members directly on the team member grid and this will automatically create resource requirements.

-- **Generic resource fulfillment** – Generic resource fulfillment isn't supported for externally scheduled projects.
+- **Generic resource fulfillment** – Generic resource fulfillment isn't supported for externally scheduled projects if the generic resource has task assignments.
 Attempts to fulfill active open requirements will create new project team members, but it won't delete the generic team member or replace the generic team member on any existing resource assignments.
 - **Delete Team Member** – Deletion of a team member won't automatically delete resource assignments.
 - **Experiences on the Resouce Reconciliation grid** – Resource Reconciliation grid that shows discrepancies between bookings and assignments will have limited functionality with the operations supported.